NOAA-GSL/wxvx/README.md

 ### paths.grids.forecast

 Where to store grids extracted from netCDF or Zarr forecast datasets.
-GRIB forecast datasts currently must be local, and grids are processed directly from their containing files without being extracted into separate files.
+GRIB forecast datasets currently must be local, and grids are processed directly from their containing files without being extracted into separate files.

 ### paths.grids.truth